Galang Hendra Pratama: Early career

-Pratama started racing at 7-year-old in local mini moto championships and motocross.
+Pratama started racing at seven-years-old in local mini moto championships and motocross.
 He then switched to road race in early 2010.
 His achievements on these levels were good, as he won 2013 Motoprix in the beginner class, Yamaha Cup Race round 1 & 2, and Asean Cup Race runner up in MT class.
-The following year saw him reach runner-up in Indonesian Racing Series (IRS) Underbone 110cc and 3rd in 125cc class.
-Pratama scored a total of 3 wins in the same classes in 2014 with 2 wins in 125cc class and once in 110cc class.
-He also competed in Yamaha Sunday Race and finished 9th overall in R25 Pro class.
+The following year saw him reach runner-up in Indonesian Racing Series (IRS) Underbone 110cc and third in 125cc class.
+Pratama scored a total of three wins in the same classes in 2014 with two wins in 125cc class and once in 110cc class.
+He also competed in Yamaha Sunday Race and finished ninth overall in R25 Pro class.

 Pratama participated in 2016 Pekan Olahraga Nasional, representing Special Region of Yogyakarta in Motorcycle Racing.
 He and Rheza Danica Ahrens earned gold in team 125cc Underbone A Class.

 Asia Road Racing Championship

 Pratama was recruited by Yamaha Racing Indonesia to compete in Asia Road Racing Championship AP250 class in 2015, aboard a Yamaha YZF-R25.
-In his maiden season he finished top 10 in the standings, or 9th to be exact.
-For the following year, the Yogyakarta-born rider earned 2 podiums (2nd in race 2 Thailand 2nd round at Chang International Circuit, and 3rd in 5th round at Buddh International Circuit).
-He ranked 5th at the end of season.
+In his maiden season, he finished top-ten in the standings, or ninth to be exact.
+For the following year, the Yogyakarta-born rider earned two podiums (second in race 2 at Chang International Circuit, and third in the fifth round at Buddh International Circuit).
+He ranked fifth at the end of season.

 2017 saw Pratama's first win in the AP250 class at round 5 at Madras in race 2.
-Previously, he finished 3rd in the first race.
-His victory ended Honda's winning streak at 9.
-In the overall standings, Pratama ranked 6th.
+Previously, he finished third in the first race.
+His victory ended Honda's winning streak at nine.
+In the overall standings, Pratama ranked sixth.

 Pratama was called up to race in 2018 as a replacement of fellow Indonesian Muhammad Faerozi who was out due to an injury.
-He raced the final round of the season, ranked 8th in the first race and 9th in the second race.
+He raced the final round of the season, ranked eighth in the first race and ninth in the second race.

 Supersport 300 World Championship

 2017

 Through Yamaha Indonesia and Yamaha Europe connection, Pratama was sent to Italy to train at Valentino Rossi's VR46 Academy in 2016.
 He was also selected to race in the World Supersport 300 (WSS300) 2017 as a wildcard at Portimão round in Portugal, aboard a Yamaha YZF-R3.
 His first race did not go well as he failed to finish.

 Pratama earned his second chance to race at round 9 at Jerez.
 Unexpectedly, he won the race and put himself in the record book as the first Indonesian rider to win a race on world championship level.
 This achievement raised many eyebrows as he only competed as a wild card and not expected to win the race on his first ever outing at the Spanish race track.
-He finished 14th in the standings with 25 points from 2 races.
+He finished 14th in the standings with 25 points from two races.